 Channels Impacts Index 2021 (for the relevant Target Audience);

-Channels Revenue Index 2019: means the index calculated when the combined ITV Total Revenue of ITV2, ITV3, ITV4 and ITV Be. for a particular month in 2019 is divided by combined ITV Total Revenue of ITV2, ITV3, ITV4 and ITV Be. in the equivalent month in 2018;
+Channels 2022 Broadcast Base Cost Per Thousand or CBBCPT: means the price calculated using the following formula:

+Channels 2021 Base Cost Per Thousand for the relevant month of 2021 x Channels Revenue Index 2022

+÷

+Channels Impacts Index 2022 (for the relevant Target Audience);

 Channels Revenue Index 2020: means the index calculated when the combined ITV Total Revenue of ITV2, ITV3, ITV4, and ITV Be. for a particular month in 2020 is divided by combined ITV Total Revenue of ITV2, ITV3, ITV4, and ITV Be. in the equivalent month in 2019;

 Channels Revenue Index 2021: means the index calculated when the combined ITV Total Revenue of ITV2, ITV3, ITV4, and ITV Be. for a particular month in 2021 is divided by combined ITV Total Revenue of ITV2, ITV3, ITV4, and ITV Be. in the equivalent month in 2020;

-Channels Impacts Index 2019: means the index for the relevant Target Audience calculated when the combined Impacts for ITV2, ITV3, ITV4 and ITV Be. for a particular month in 2019 are divided by the equivalent month in 2018;
+Channels Revenue Index 2022: means the index calculated when the combined ITV Total Revenue of ITV2, ITV3, ITV4, and ITV Be. for a particular month in 2022 is divided by combined ITV Total Revenue of ITV2, ITV3, ITV4, and ITV Be. in the equivalent month in 2021;

 Channels Impacts Index 2020: means the index for the relevant Target Audience calculated when the combined Impacts for ITV2, ITV3, ITV4, and ITV Be. for a particular month in 2020 are divided by the equivalent month in 2019;

 Channels Impacts Index 2021: means the index for the relevant Target Audience calculated when the combined Impacts for ITV2, ITV3, ITV4, and ITV Be. for a particular month in 2021 are divided by the equivalent month in 2020;

+Channels Impacts Index 2022: means the index for the relevant Target Audience calculated when the combined Impacts for ITV2, ITV3, ITV4, and ITV Be. for a particular month in 2022 are divided by the equivalent month in 2021;

 Children: means “Children” as defined by BARB;